Rules & Credentials

 LINE UP CARDS

-The Field Marshal will be responsible for delivering and collecting all lineup cards to/from the referee.
+Team managers are responsible for delivering and collecting all lineup cards to/from the referee.

-Coaches will be given, and are responsible for transporting their lineup cards and player passes when moving to a second field.
+Team managers and/or coaches will be given, and are responsible for transporting their lineup cards and player passes when moving to a second field.

 U-9 & U10 7 v 7 Rules: